Johannestegner/node-yolog/README.md

 [![NPM](https://nodei.co/npm/node-yolog.png?downloads=true&stars=true)](https://nodei.co/npm/node-yolog/)

 Simple logger for node js that color codes and formats output.
-It was mainly written, and created as a module cause its possible to turn certain types of log tags on and of in runtime, which is quite useful in a few projects that I'm working on.
+The main reason for the existance of the package is the ability to turn on and off log tags in runtime.

 ### Installation: